 Originally named the African Sunday School Association, the Mission was later renamed the New York Colored Mission.
 The governing arm of the Mission consisted of a Board of Managers and a Board of Trustees.
 While the managers, appointed by the trustees, carried on the work of the Mission, their actions were subject to approval by the Trustees.
 The goal of the New York Colored Mission was not to promote equality for Black people, but instead to provide job and health training

 Two of the Mission's leaders were Joshua L. Barton, 1849-1926, and Levi Hollingsworth Wood, 1873-1956.
 Barton, a doctor, was elected to the Board of Managers in 1883; he served as secretary and president of the Board of Trustees until his death in 1926.
 Wood, a lawyer, was elected secretary of the Board of Trustees in 1898, a position he held till his death in 1956.
 He was also active in other social work, and was chairman of the Board of the National Urban League.

-Based on the Washingtonian principle of obtaining jobs and decent housing for blacks, the New York Colored Mission officially terminated in 1966 when the duBoisian principle of immediate equality for black people became preeminent.
+The New York Colored Mission was closed in 1966.
 Assets of the Mission were turned over to New York Monthly Meeting.